celenityy/adguard-safari-settings-macos/README.md

 # adguard-safari-settings

-My recommendations for the ultimate configuration of uBlock Origin :)
+My recommendations for the ultimate configuration of AdGuard on Safari on macOS :)